Inside: Worried about being away from your kids? 5 bookish ways to show them they’re loved, even when you’re apart + FREE diamonds!

 I printed a large ‘diamond’, like the one in the book, to put in his school lunchbox with a note from me on the back.

-You could hide them all over the house, too.
-What fun!
+Have fun hiding them all over the house, too!

 Get your FREE diamonds PRINTABLE at the end of this post